 We use a mixture of focused play, activities, teaching, song, and dance.

 Elementary Aged Kids

-- Kids spend time in large groups to learn through focused games, sing with a live band, and experience creative teaching and activities.
+Kids spend time in large groups to learn through focused games, worship, and creative teaching and activities.

 For one incredible week long fun-fest, kids experience a unique summer day camp that they will long remember!
 For kids entering first through sixth grade.
 Programming is identical for all three weeks.
 KidsFest provides kids with a welcoming, safe, and unforgettable camp, while experiencing the truths of the Word of God.
 This unique day camp has impacted the lives of children for 30 years by providing opportunities to explore and engage in a variety of fun-filled activities as they learn that they are valued both by God and others.

 Week 1: Sunday, July 7 - Friday, July 12